chipster/chipster-openshift/k3s/README.md

  * login with that account and create same sessions
  * share them as read-only to user ID `everyone`

-Check the latest example sessions version from the [file list](https://a3s.fi/swift/v1/AUTH_chipcld/chipster-tools-bin/).
+Check the latest example sessions version from the [file list](https://a3s.fi/swift/v1/AUTH_chipcld/chipster-example-sessions/).
 Don't worry if the latest tools-bin version there looks older than the latest Chipster version.
-It probably means only that the tools-bin package hasn't changed since that version.
+It probably means only that the example-sessions hasn't changed since that version.

+The page lists the current example sessions.
+Concatenate the address of the page and one of those lines to download individual sessions.
+Make sure you have `https` in front of the address, because the server doesn't repond to download requests in plain `http`.

+TODO write script for downloading, uploadin and sharing all example sessions

 ### Support request sessions